je-suis-tm/graph-theory/Portfolio Optimization project/README.md

 ![alt text](https://github.com/je-suis-tm/graph-theory/blob/master/Portfolio%20Optimization%20project/preview/clique%20distribution.png)

 By setting the threshold at 10, we are able to obtain our highly concentrated combination as below.
+We assign equal weight to each composite to construct a new portfolio called Clique Index.

 * AXA SA
 * Air Liquide SA